MonisolaOye/Superstore-Dataset/README.md

 _Unlocking Superstore Insights: Exploring Data in Bigquery with SQL_

-In the world of business, making decisions based is crucial in achieveing success.
+In the world of business, making decisions based on data is crucial in achieveing success.
 Sales figure provide important insights to the performance of a company's products and regions.
 And one of the powerful data analysis tools that can be used to get insights from datasets is **SQL**.

 ![](stationerystore.jpeg)
                                         _stationery store_